gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 Task(s) can be created by creating an instance of the `EtcdOperatorTask` custom resource specific to a task.

-> Note: For future improvements, a creation of an instance of the `EtcdOperatorTask` custom resource can be done via CLI wrapper.
+> Note: In future, either a `kubectl` extension plugin or a `druidctl` will be introduced.
+Dedicated sub-commands will be created for each `out-of-band` task.
+This will drastically increase the usability for an operator for such tasks as the CLI extension will automatically created relevant instance of `EtcdOperatorTask` with the provided configuration.

 #### Execution

 * Authors propose to introduce a new controller (let's call it `operator-task-controller`) which watches for `EtcdOperatorTask` custom resource specific to a task defined by [.spec.taskType](#spec).
+* Each `out-of-band` task may have some task specific configuration defined in [.spec.taskConfig](#spec).
+* The controller (`operator-task-controller`) needs to parse this task specific config, which comes as a RawExtension, according to the schema defined for each task.
-* All tasks have to adhere some prerequisites(a.k.a `pre-conditions`) which will be necessary to execute the task.
-* Authors propose to define pre-conditions for each task, which must be met for the task to be executed.
+* Moreover, all tasks have to adhere to some prerequisites(a.k.a `pre-conditions`) which will be necessary to execute the task.
+Authors propose to define pre-conditions for each task, which must be met for the task to be eligible for execution otherwise that task should be rejected.
 * If multiple tasks are invoked simultaneously or in `pending` state, then they will be executed in a First-In-First-Out (FIFO) manner.

 > Note: Dependent ordering among tasks will be addresed later which may enable concurrent execution of tasks.

 #### Deletion

-`Etcd-druid` will ensure that it garbage collects the custom resources and any other k8s resources created to realise the task as per `.spec.ttlSecondsAfterFinished` defined (or default time) in the [spec](#spec) of custom resource.
+`Etcd-druid` will ensure that it garbage collects the custom resources and any other k8s resources created to realise the task as per `.spec.ttlSecondsAfterFinished` if defined in the [spec](#spec) or it assumes a default expiry time.

 ### Use Cases

 #### Recovery from permanent quorum loss

 Currently identification and recovery from permament quorum loss is done manaually.
-The current proposal keeps the identification as manual, requiring an human operator to intervene and confirm that there is indeed a permanent quorum loss and automatic recovery is not possible.
-Once that is established then the authors now wish to automate the recovery which is currently a [multi-step process](https://github.com/gardener/etcd-druid/blob/master/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md) and needs to be done carefully.
+The current proposal keeps the identification as manual, requiring an human operator to intervene and confirm that there is indeed a permanent quorum loss with no auto healing possibility.
+Once that is established then the next step to recover the cluster is now proposed to be automated.
+Recovery today is a [multi-step process](https://github.com/gardener/etcd-druid/blob/master/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md) and needs to be done carefully.
 Automation would ensure that we eliminate any errors from an operator.

 ##### Task Config